tgonzalez89/lorBot/README.md

 # lorBot

-Bot to farm experience in LoR
+Bot to farm XP in LoR